xdoardo/co-thesis/thesis/chapters/delay/monads.typ

 A monad is a datatype equipped with (at least) two functions, `bind` (often `_>>=_`) and `unit`; in general, we can see monads as a structure used to combine computations.
-One of the most trivial instance of monad is the `Maybe` monad, which we now present to investigate what monads are: in Agda, the `Maybe` monad is composed of a datatype
+One of the most common instance of monad is the `Maybe` monad, which we now present to investigate what monads are: in Agda, the `Maybe` monad is composed of a datatype
 #agdacode[
 //typstfmt::off
 ```hs